sapan-ostic/Carla-Controllers/README.md

 # Carla-Controllers
-Controls Course Project: Implementing PID (Pure Pursuit Control for Lateral Control) and Model Predictive Controller in Carla Simulator.
+Controls Course Project: Implementing PID (Stanley Control for Lateral Control) and Model Predictive Controller in Carla Simulator.
 The backbon code interfacing with the Carla was used from the Coursera: Introduction to Self-Driving Cars Course.

 <p align="center">
   <img width="640" height="480" src="https://github.com/sapan-ostic/Carla-Controllers/blob/main/results/mpc_carla.gif">